 Leadership Overview

-Greenwich Public Schools has 10 executives leading key functions including human resources and educational leadership.
+Greenwich Public Schools has 10 executives leading key functions including human resources and communications.

 Leadership Roles at Greenwich Public Schools